The Irish Universities Association (IUA) is the representative organisation for the seven Irish Universities.

 • developing sectoral policies and strategies

 • maximising the contribution of higher education in all its dimensions to society and the economy.

 The organisation hosts important shared services in researcher mobility, widening participation, the development of engaged teaching and research and internationalisation.
-The IUA invites applications for the position of Director of Research and Innovation (DRI).

 Our core values are: commitment, professionalism, community, pride in and enjoyment of our work.

 In terms of legal structure we are a company limited by guarantee, having charitable status.
 Our board of Directors and Council is comprised of the Presidents and Provost of the Universities.

 Under the governance of our Council, we operate through a network of standing committees, sub committees and working groups, sharing information, approaches to problems and issues in addition to collaborating on projects designed to maximise the efficiency of resources across the sector.